d21matbo/mobileapp-programming-persistence/README.md

 ```
 This method works by creating a query against the database to retrieve all entries.
 It then loops through all entries and stitch together a String by appending the newest iteration table data to the end,
-using the format `String.format("%s : %s %s\n",...)` where %s represents the String value from the database in order, and \n breaks the line.
+using the format `String.format("%s : %s %s\n",...)` where `%s` represents the String value from the database in order, and `%s` breaks the line.
-Lastly the displayView gets its content set to the stitched String.
+Lastly the text view that displays the data gets its content set to the stitched String.

 ![](Screenshot_read.png)

 - [x] The items written to the database and shown in the TextView cannot be Mountains

 The values stored in this database are related to Cars, a License number, a brand and a model.
 See screenshots